eikek/publet/doc/src/main/resources/org/eknet/publet/doc/extensions/_ext.md

 Databases can only be created once on application startup.
 A listener is registered that will shut down all Orient databases on application exit.

-For the counter extension and for convenience, there is a database singleton provided you can use: `ExtDb`.
+For the counter extension and for convenience, there is a database provided you can use: `ExtDb`.